 Just like the stacked vertical alternating, alternate the tiles horizontally.
 This classic look is still able to create a unique pattern, it will make your laundry room or bathroom appear chic and elegant.

-12. Herringbone at 45 degrees
+12. Herringbone at 45 Degrees

 For this look, take #10 and rotate it 45 degrees.
 This is a good pattern for a smaller bath or kitchen because it keeps your eyes moving throughout the room making it seem bigger.